zbentzinger/DidacticGuide/README.md

-didactic-guide (Still in search of a name)
+didactic-guide (Still in search of a name) - Moved to: https://gitlab.com/zbentzinger
 ==========================================

 This is currently a work in progress.
 The aim is to use public domain data that noaa.gov provides